 At the Fes Festival of World Sacred Music, you can experience 10 days of eclectic concerts.
 It is the countries oldest festival, created in the 1990s to represent religious and cultural tolerance.
 Each year the festival combines diverse musicians from different faiths to perform together throughout the city in different venues.

 A Note on Local Customs

 As Morocco is a Muslim country, there are certain things to be aware of when visiting.
 Modest clothing for women is the norm, and every day you'll likely hear the loud and poetic call to prayer from mosques.
 It's a unique experience and one that exemplifies daily life in Morocco.
 Also known as the adhan, the call to prayer plays a central role in Islamic society—you'll hear it five times each day, starting at dawn.

-If you do visit a mosque during your time in Morocco, there are a few things to remember.
-Shoes must be taken off before entering the mosque prayer hall and men and women should wear conservative clothing, covering their shoulders.
-Women are also traditionally expected to cover their head with a scarf while inside the mosque.
+If you visit a mosque during your time in Morocco, there are a few things to remember.
+You must take your shoes off before entering the mosque prayer hall, and men and women should wear conservative clothing, covering their shoulders.
+Women are also traditionally expected to cover their heads with a scarf while inside the mosque.
 At mosques allowing non-Muslim visitors, there will be guides to help you along.

 When shopping in Morocco, shopkeepers may seem pushy at first, but many times they simply want to show you their store and won't pressure you to purchase their goods.
 Speaking to shopkeepers can be an interesting way to learn about local culture and traditions, and bargaining is expected.

 How to Craft the Perfect Cultural Itinerary in Morocco